Active particle dynamics beyond the jamming density: Model system

 which we integrate at every time step according to

-Our system now has three free parameters: packing fraction $\rho$, self-propulsion force $\lambda_s$, and noise $\lambda_n$.
-The time step $\Delta t$ is not actually a free parameter; it is coupled to the self-propulsion velocity, and so it sets the scale of $\lambda_s$.
+Our system now has three free parameters: the packing fraction $\rho$, self-propulsion force $\lambda_s$, and noise $\lambda_n$.
+The time step $\Delta t$ is not a free parameter; it is coupled to the self-propulsion velocity, and so it sets the scale of $\lambda_s$.
 In our simulations, we allow the system to relax for $1 \times 10^5$ time steps, during which we let the particles rearrange as passive particles and come to a stable configuration.
-This period also allows the initially random self-propulsion orientations to begin interaction.
 We then thermalize the system for an additional $1 \times 10^6$ time steps, during which we slowly and linearly ramp up the self-propulsion force to its final value, at which point we begin measurements.